hakan-ronngren/vagrant-docker-jenkins/README.md

 # vagrant-docker-jenkins
-Finding the ideal setup for a scalable dockerized Jenkins that builds Docker images
+Development environment for finding the ideal setup for a scalable dockerized Jenkins that builds Docker images